mhturpin/receipt-processor/README.md

 # Receipt Processor
-This is my (Maxwell Turpin) submission for the Fetch receipt processor take home exercise, written in Go.
+This is my (Maxwell Turpin's) submission for the Fetch receipt processor take home exercise, written in Go.

 The requirements and api documentation can be found here: https://github.com/fetch-rewards/receipt-processor-challenge